orsenthil/senthil.learntosolveit.com-deploy/posts/2006/11/24/whatzup-lyf.md

 .. title: Whatzup lyf.
 .. slug: whatzup-lyf
 .. date: 2006-11-24 23:47:00
-.. tags:
+.. tags: whatzup-lyf
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A post discussing direct entries from Vim and issues with text display.

 I was trying to post entries directly from Vim, but the text is not displaying properly.
 I need to figure out the problem and fix it.
 It's been pending for